 Fields of Study: American Politics, Comparative Politics

-Areas of interest: U.S. state politics, legislative behavior, network analysis
+Areas of interest: American political institutions, legislative politics, quantitative methods, network analysis